ADB and Civil Society: FAQs

-- On the country level: consultation on country strategies
+- On the country level: consultation on development of country strategies

-- On the project level: collaborating on project identification, design, implementation, and monitoring of ADB-financed projects
+- On the project level: collaborating on design, implementation, and monitoring of ADB-financed projects

 ADB’s NGO policy paper, Cooperation between Asian Development Bank and Nongovernment Organizations, provides a specific framework for action with NGOs.

-As a rule, ADB works through the governments of its developing member countries and does not provide funds directly to CSOs.
+ADB provides loans and grants to the governments of its developing member countries and does not provide funds directly to CSOs.
 However, CSOs often apply for and are awarded contracts for components of projects and technical assistance activities.
-ADB’s Business Opportunities page provides information on proposed projects and contract awards.
+ADB’s Business Opportunities page and primer for NGOs looking for business opportunities provide information on proposed projects and contract awards.

 Contact your local CSO anchor of ADB’s CSO Cooperation Network.
-For general questions about civil society, please contact the NGO and Civil Society Center at email@example.com
+For general questions about civil society, please contact the NGO and Civil Society Center.